parrt/cs652/projects/Java-REPL.md

 }
 ```

 Finally, before you try to analyze the Java code and execute it, translate statements such as `print` *expr*`;` to `System.out.println(`*expr*`);`.
 For simplicity, assume that this print statement only works as the first characters of a line and only as a complete statement, not nested within a function body for example.
 Assume it has a space after the `print` and before the expression.
+This is obviously not valid Java code, but makes it more convenient to use our interactive shell.

 ###  Handling stderr and stdout